Generalised Coupling and An Elementary Algorithm for the Quantum Schur Transform: Run Time Analysis for the Schur Transform and PQC Unitary Algorithms

 \section{Run Time Analysis for the Schur Transform and PQC Unitary Algorithms}

 We would like to analyse the run time (gate sequence length) for the above algorithms - for both the Schur transform and the general PQC unitaries.
 In both cases, we wish to find the run time of the unitaries themselves, as well as the run time of preparing individual Schur states and PQC states in the same way in which state preparation was achieved in Section \ref{statePrep}.
+We would also like to analyse the run time of the modified Schur transform algorithm of Section \ref{logManyAncillas} that uses logarithmically many ancillas.
+It will not be shown explicitly, but it can be easily checked from Claim \ref{schurTransformRuntime} that the run time of the modified version of the algorithm is asymptotically the same as the original version.

 To analyse the run time, we use the same ideas for run time analysis as the authors in \cite{kirby2017practical}.
 The idea is to first decompose the algorithm into a sequence of two-level rotations, whose length is the `two-level gate sequence length'.
 Each of these may then be decomposed further into gates from the Clifford + T universal gate set, which may be implemented in a fault-tolerant manner.
 The length of the final sequence of Clifford + T gates is the `Clifford + T gate sequence length'.